-The patch should be checked on a daily basis to make sure it is still in place and initialed by the staff member undertaking the check.
+The patch should be checked on a daily basis to make sure it is still in place.

 The site of application should be rotated in accordance with the manufacturer guidance.

 The old patch must be folded in half and stuck together before disposal, in accordance with the care home policy.